kevlingo/roster-copilot/docs/AI_Chat_Interface_Design_Frontend_Architecture.md

     *   Background: Neutral, inviting color (e.g., light grey).
     *   Border: Subtle border or slightly darker background to differentiate from page.
     *   Placeholder Text: e.g., "Type your message..."
+    *   Includes 'Send', 'Hide Chat' (X), and 'Chat Settings' (cog) icon buttons, arranged to the right of the text input area.
+    *   **Icon Styling:** Icons should be clear, visually harmonious (e.g., similar size and stroke weight, using established icon color like Medium grey `#6B7280`).
+    *   **Icon Spacing:** A small, consistent margin (e.g., 4-8px, Tailwind `space-x-1` or `space-x-2`) should be maintained between the text input and the first icon (Send), and between each subsequent icon.
+    *   **Icon Order:** Send, Hide Chat, Chat Settings (from left to right, after the text input).
 *   **Interaction:**
     *   Always focused or easily focusable.
     *   Handles text input.
     *   Submission via "Enter" key (configurable: Enter to send, Shift+Enter for new line) and/or a "Send" icon button.
+    *   **Focus After Send:** After a user successfully sends a message, focus should automatically return to the text input area.
+This is a standard UX pattern that allows for rapid follow-up messages.
+    *   'Hide Chat' (X) button: Hides the `ChatBubbleOverlay`.
+    *   'Chat Settings' (cog) button: Opens a popover for settings like "Clear History".
+*   **Responsiveness:**
+    *   On narrower screens, the text input area will shrink proportionally to accommodate the fixed width of the icon buttons.
+    *   Icon buttons must maintain adequate tap target sizes (e.g., minimum 24x24px interactive area, even if the visual icon is smaller) for usability on touch devices.
+Tailwind classes like `p-2` on the button can help achieve this.
+    *   The overall height of the `ChatInput` component should remain consistent.
 *   **States:**
     *   Default
     *   Focused